koomai/bulletproof-email/README.md

 `gulp build` - builds production ready files in *dist/production* folder.
 `gulp build --minify` - minifies your HTML files
 `gulp build --zip` - builds files + creates a zip file of your images directory (for Campaign Monitor)
 `gulp build --zip=all` - builds files and creates a zip file of everything (for Mailchimp)

+`gulp copy --template=NAME` - copies your built template to the clipboard `gulp copy -t NAME` - alias for the gulp task above

 `gulp clean` - empty your distribution directories